Standards for Distance Learning Library Services

 - considers distance learning library services in the assessment strategies related to institutional accreditation;

-- compares the library as a provider of distance learning library services with its peers through self study efforts of the originating institution;
+- compares the library as a provider of distance learning library services with its peers through self-study efforts of the originating institution;

-- employs assessment and evaluation by librarians from other institutions or other appropriate consultants, including those in communities where the institution has concentrations of distance learners; and
+- employs assessment and evaluation by librarians from other institutions or other appropriate consultants, including those in communities where the institution has concentrations of distance learners;

 - participates in continuous institutional assessment and effectiveness programs and processes.